deco3500-2017/-/1_Research.md

 "Rather, we want you to synthesise what your research has told you and quote studies, sources, observations to support your claims.
 Photos are a great way to show use context."

 <h1>Similar Application Analysis</h1>
+The purpose of this document is to research other apps and services that share similarities to Moonlight in terms of functionality, security, and trust.
+The aim is to utilize the research and experiences (both positive and negative) of other successful companies in order to leverage this information and ensure that Moolight can provide its users with the best possible service and experience.
+The information contained in this document will be used alongside extensive user testing to ensure that Moonlight is a success.

 <h2>Uber</h2>
 <h3>Community Benefits</h3>
 https://www.uber.com/en-AU/safety/<br>
 Uber has successfully established itself as an organisation centred around safety and ensuring the satisfaction of its drivers and riders alike.
-They have taking the initiative to ensure that they have a positive impact in every community in which they operate, and consistently reach outside the bounds of their "taxi" service in order to achieve this.
+They have taken the initiative to ensure that they have a positive impact in every community in which they operate, and consistently reach outside the bounds of their job desciption in order to achieve this.
 Studies have revealed a strong correlation between Uber's presence in cities and a reduction in the amount of drunk driving.<br>

-Uber has made their service available 24/7, so they are always available.
+Uber has made their service accessable 24/7, so they are always available.
 Furthermore, emphasis is placed on Uber's ability to operate in times of emergency as they are heavily relied upon to transport customers to a safe destination.
 In addition, Uber utilizes its extensive network of driver partners during times of emergency by using its Uber Partner app to send AMBER alters (child abduction) to all drivers who are online, because in their own words:<br>
 "the more eyes we have on the road, the safer we all are."

+<b>Conclusions</b>
+Uber's focus is clearly on improving the communities in which they operate, not just providing a successful taxi service.
+This mindset is undoubtedly one of the main driving forces behind the company's success.
+Similarly, Moonlight will take the approach of improve saftey in the communities in which it is present.
+Initially the app will focus mostly on connecting members of the community to increase safety and mitigate potentially unsafe situations.
+However, it is critical to the success of Moonlight as a company that mindset be towards always improving community safety through whatever means possible, not just constrained to providing a successful app based service.
+That being said, the remainder of this document will focus specifically on functionality, security, and trust critical to the initiall success of Moonlight as a mobile application.

 <h3>Driver Safety</h3>
 https://www.uber.com/en-AU/drive/safety/<br>